meedan/check-web/README.md

 * Onboarding: If user has a team, no project and tries to access the root -> redirect to the team page
 * Onboarding: If user doesn't have a team -> redirect to "create team" page
 * Logout
+* Media status menu: waiting on resolution of #5076